Barrow A.F.C.: Football League years

 In their early years as a league club, Barrow were notable for their lack of success.
 Their highest finish before the Second World War was fifth in the 1931–32 season.
 In the 1933–34 season, Barrow finished eighth.
 The club remained in the lowest tier of the Football League when football resumed after the war, and were founding members of Football League Division Four in 1958–59.
 The 1950s saw greater success in FA Cup competition, however; the club's record crowd of 16,874 watched Barrow draw 2–2 with Swansea Town in the 1953–54 FA Cup.
 A few years later, it was followed by a third-round tie in the 1958–59 competition against Football League champions Wolverhampton Wanderers at Holker Street.
 The Wolves, captained by Billy Wright, won 4–2.

 The late 1960s finally saw Barrow win promotion, after a third-place finish managed by Don McEvoy in the 1966–67 Fourth Division.
-McEvoy's successor, Colin Appleton, lead Barrow to their highest final league position (eighth place) in the Football League Third Division the following season.
+McEvoy's successor, Colin Appleton, led Barrow to their highest final league position (eighth place) in the Football League Third Division the following season.
 The club topped the Third Division league table for one day during the 1968–69 season, the highest position they have ever held.
 During this period, defender Brian Arrowsmith made the most Football League appearances for Barrow.
 Barrow remained in the third flight of English football for three seasons, before returning to the basement in 1970.
 Financial difficulties and poor performances saw Barrow twice up for re-election in 1971 and 1972.
 On the second occasion, at the end of the 1971–72 season, they were voted out of the Football League and replaced by Hereford United.
 The initial vote produced saw a tie between Barrow and Hereford for the last place in the league, with each receiving 26 votes.
 However a second vote saw Hereford win with 29 votes to Barrow's 20.
 Three factors were highlighted: Barrow's geographic isolation, Hereford United's FA Cup victory against Newcastle United, and the decision of the Barrow board to introduce a speedway track around the Holker Street pitch to offset financial difficulties.
 Barrow joined the Northern Premier League for the start of the 1972–73 season, and the club spent 51 years in the Football League, 44 playing seasons due to the wartime closedown.